github/codeql/java/ql/lib/change-notes/2023-10-05-moved-localuserinput-to-mad.md

   * `hudson.FilePath#readFromOffset`
   * `hudson.FilePath#readToString`
 * Modified the `DatabaseInput` class in `semmle.code.java.dataflow.FlowSources` to include `database` source nodes.
+  There are no changes to results unless you add source models using the `database` source kind.
 * Added `database` source models for the following method:
   * `java.sql.ResultSet#getString`